hisasue/ocp_advanced_deployment_assignment/README.md

 ### CI/CD Pipeline

-* In this section the script:
+* In this section setup.sh:
   * Creates a project (pipeline-project)
-  * Creates Jenkins (persistent) Pod and run a sample app(sample-pipeline) which has build pipeline.
+  * Creates Jenkins (persistent) pod and run a sample app(sample-pipeline) which has build pipeline.
   * Starts the pipeine

 You can see pipeline on the web console or the Jenkins console.